cf-platform-eng/isv-ci-generator/helm/templates/README.md

 echo "<%= testName %> succeeded"
 ```

 You can modify this test script and then ru-run `make run` to exercise the new test.
+An example test is documented [here](../../docs/customize-test.md).